neoforged/.github/primers/26.2/index.md

 ### Sulfur Cube Archetypes

 Sulfur cubes behave differently depending on the item it absorbed.
-This is known as a `SulfurCubeArchetype`, a datapack registry object that takes in the set of `Item`s it should apply to, the cube's attributes to modify, and whether the cube should float in liquids.
+What behavior the cube exhibits depends on the `SulfurCubeArchetype`, a datapack registry object, containing the corresponding `Item`.

 ```json5
 // A file located at: